-dsdevice Required parameter.
-The logical device number or the device class name of the DSN/DS communications device (IODS0 or IODSX).
+Required parameter.
+The logical device number or the device class name of the DS/3000 communications device (IODS0 or IODSX).
 On your system's I/O configuration listing, the device is back referenced by a pound sign (#) to a previously defined INP, HSI, or SSLC.

+OPEN

-OPEN For bisync DSN/DS (IODS0), the DS subsystem is enabled but no activity is initiated on the communications link.
+For bisync DS/3000 (IODS0), the DS subsystem is enabled but no activity is initiated on the communications link.
 For DS/X.25 (IODSX), the DS subsystem establishes a communications link with the PDN.
-Makes the line available for remote communication via the DSN/DS Subsystem.
-SHUT Initiates an orderly line shutdown.
-Refer to OPERATION for details about the line closing procedure.
+Makes the line available for remote communication via the DS/3000 Subsystem.